Testing homogeneity in dynamic discrete games in finite samples: Our hypothesis test

-In this paper, we propose to reject $H_0$ in \eqref{eq:HT} whenever the significance level $\alpha$ is larger than or equal to our $p$-value, which we denote by $\hat{p}_{K}$.
+In this paper, we propose to reject $H_{0}$ in \eqref{eq:HT} whenever the significance level $\alpha$ is larger than or equal to our $p$-value, which we denote by $\hat{p}_{K}$.
 That is,

-In turn, our $p$-value $\hat{p}_{K}$ is the result of constructing $K$ transformations of the data via our MCMC algorithm, which we describe in Section \ref{sec:def_algorith} (see Algorithm \ref{alg:MCMC}).
-Our MCMC algorithm produces $K$ sequential transformations of the data $X$, denoted by $(X^{(1)},\ldots,X^{(K)})$.
+In turn, our $p$-value $\hat{p}_{K}$ is the result of constructing $K$ transformations of the data via our MCMC algorithm, which is specified in Section \ref{sec:def_algorith}.
+This MCMC algorithm produces $K$ sequential transformations of the data $X$, denoted by $(X^{(1)},\ldots,X^{(K)})$.
 Our $p$-value is then computed as follows

-where $\tau:\mathcal{X} \to \mathbb{R}$ denotes the test statistic designed to detect departures from $H_0$ in the data.\footnote{For example, \eqref{eq:testStatOtsu} in Section \ref{sec:MC} considers two possible test statistics designed to detect departures from market homogeneity in the conditional choice probability function.} One notable feature of our hypothesis test its validity will not depend on the choice of the test statistic.
-The following is the main result of this paper. \begin{theorem} Under $H_{0}$ in \eqref{eq:HT}, the test in \eqref{eq:testDefn} satisfies